relativitydev/transfer-api-samples/README.md

 #### Update File Properties
 When adding existing files to a project, the `Copy to Output Directory` File property is set to `Do not copy` by default.
 Update all of the specified File properties to ensure those files are copied to the build directory.

-* Hold the `SHIFT` key
-* Left-click all files within the `Resources` folder and `LogConfig.xml` (6 files)
+* Hold the `SHIFT` key and left-click all files within the `Resources` folder and `LogConfig.xml` (6 files)
 * Within the Properties window, change the `Copy to Output Directory` File property to `Copy always`
+* The File property is globally updated for all selected files

 The window should look like this:

 ![copyalways](https://user-images.githubusercontent.com/32276163/45234916-0a228480-b28c-11e8-82ad-ce22351e9dbf.png)

-All 6 File properties have been updated should get copied during a build.
-Verify the solution builds successfully and the files are copied correctly (assume **debug** build)
+Verify the solution builds successfully and the required files are copied correctly (assume **debug** build)

 ```
 |-- bin